Exclusive: Cannabis nasal spray stops an epileptic seizure from happening

 Petro and her mother gently laid Branden onto the carpet.
 Petro ran into the living room grabbed a cannabis nasal spray and gave it to Branden.

-From the time he started to have a seizure to the time the medicine started working was less than a minute.
+From the time he started to have a seizure to the time the medicine started working was just a few seconds.
 They picked Branden up and walked him to the couch to rest.

 About five minutes later Branden was up running around the house again.